Samoa Food Guide

 Kopai (Dumplings)

-Sweet dumplings made with flour, coconut cream, and sugar.
-Boiled until soft.
-Traditional dessert or snack.
+Sweet dumplings of flour, coconut cream, and sugar, boiled until soft.
+Eaten as a dessert or a snack.

 Allergens: